Last updated Aug. 31, 2018.

-No one, female or male, should have to endure unwanted sexual attentions, comments, or touching in the workplace.
-This holds true whether the harassing party is the opposite or the same gender as the victim.
+No one, female or male, should have to endure unwanted sexual advances, comments, or touching in the workplace.
+This holds true whether the harassing party is the opposite or the same sex as the victim.
 Moreover, no one, female or male, should have to suffer adverse employment treatment – even of a non-sexual nature – due simply to gender.

 Quid Pro Quo Sexual Harassment

-occurs when an employer or its agent attempts to make submission to sexual demands a condition of employment.
-For instance, an employer (or an agent such as a supervisor) might communicate to a worker that he or she must tolerate advances, gropings, or even sexual relations in order to receive raises and promotions, or merely remain employed.
+This occurs when an employer or its agent attempts to make submission to sexual demands a condition of employment.
+For instance, an employer (or an agent, such as a supervisor) might communicate to a worker that he or she must tolerate advances, gropings, or even sexual relations in order to receive raises and promotions or even just to remain employed.

 Hostile Work Environment Sexual Harassment

 This occurs when a worker is subjected to offensive conduct based on his or her sex and such conduct is so severe and pervasive that it renders the workplace untenable or even abusive.
 It can include unwelcome “jokes,” gestures, taunts and physical contact.

 Federal, New Jersey, and New York Laws Prohibit Workplace Sexual Harassment

 State and federal law in New Jersey and New York prohibit sex discrimination in the workplace, including sexual harassment.